quanteda/quanteda/README.md

 3. Additional recommended packages:

-    The following packages work well with **quanteda** and we recommend that you also install them:
+    The following packages work well with or extend **quanteda** and we recommend that you also install them:

     -   [**readtext**](https://github.com/kbenoit/readtext): For reading text data into R.